-I am a recipient of fellowships from the Louisville Institute for the Study of American Religion, the Society for Historians of American Foreign Relations, and the Religious Research Association.
+I am a recipient of fellowships from the American Council of Learned Societies, the Henry Luce Foundation, the Charles Warren Center for Studies in American History, the Society for Historians of American Foreign Relations, the Louisville Institute for the Study of American Religion, and the Dickey Center for International Understanding.
 In addition, my work has been supported with funding from numerous research centers and archives.
 Read more in my CV.

-I have taught as an instructor of record and as a graduate teaching assistant in a variety of American and Latin American history courses.
+I have taught a variety of American history, Latin American history, and Ethnic Studies courses, and have won four teaching awards.
 Read more about my teaching.